UAVLab-SLU/DRV_public/windowsinstallation.md

 ## Backend

-To prepare the environment and start the Python backend, follow these steps:
+To prepare the environment and start the backend, follow these steps:

 1. Open the terminal and navigate to the project repository.
 ```powershell